 As requested, here is a tutorial for my diagonal origami box divider.
 It took a while to get this divider working properly.

 For this divider, the sections are triangular.
-The folds for this divider might seem a little strange, that’s because I wanted people to be able to start with the same sized paper as the masu box, not some strange measurement, so with this folding sequence you can start with the same size, just trim 1cm off the size (not perfect I know).
+The folds for this divider might seem a little strange, that’s because I wanted people to be able to start with the same sized paper as the masu box, not some other measurement requiring maths, so with this folding sequence you can start with the same size, just trim 1cm off the size (not perfect I know).

-Even though these diagonal divisions might not be as practical as the original square sections divider, they are very appealing.
+These diagonal divisions might not be as practical as the original square sections divider, they are very appealing in my opinion.

 Tutorial for the lid pictured above can be found here.